-The Company’s practice is to announce to Bursa Securities its quarterly financial results as early as possible within two months after the end of each quarterly financial period.
+The Company’s practice is to announce to Bursa Securities its quarterly financial results within two months or such earlier period as required by the Listing Requirements after the end of each quarterly financial period.

 The Board shall assess the training needs of the Directors from time to time.

 Company Secretary, Internal and External Auditors may brief the Board on changes in the legislative, regulatory or industry framework which impact the Company.
 However, such briefings are not a substitute for the director trainings for seeking continuous knowledge of the changes in the market regulations.

 The Company Secretary is accountable to the Board through the Chairman of the Board and Committees on all governance matters.